-We offer insured bank sweep vehicles and money market programs, which enable our advisors to manage their clients' cash balances.
-As of December 31, 2021, the total assets in our client cash programs, which are held within advisory and brokerage accounts, were \$57.3 billion.
+Our client cash programs include two Federal Deposit Insurance Corporation ("FDIC") insured bank sweep vehicles, a client cash account and a money market account, which enable our advisors to manage their clients' cash balances.
+As of December 31, 2022, the total assets in our client cash programs, which are held within advisory and brokerage accounts, were \$64.1 billion.